sidoniers/BIO302Kristine/README.md

 - (Sondre) Depends on who I'm talking to.
 If they don't really have any knowledge of biologi I usually just say master Student, otherwise I say ecologist

 In the past month, what are the three main activities you have been doing at work?
-- Climbing mountains, chilling and reading
+- Coding, reading and labwork
 -(Sondre) Hiking, fishing, Zoom meetings